mit-kavli-institute/pdoflow/README.md

 So long as code is importable, this package can run on any computing machine.

+## Priority Queue Support
+PDOFlow includes built-in priority queue support:
+- Jobs with higher priority values are executed first
+- Jobs with the same priority are executed in FIFO order (preventing starvation)
+- Priority values range from -2,147,483,648 to 2,147,483,647 (PostgreSQL INT)
+- Default priority is 0 for backward compatibility

 # Security Implications
 This package runs arbitrary code passed from clients.
 Some mitigations